Attractio: Development

 The game was first announced for Steam Greenlight in 2013, and successfully "Greenlit" the following year.
-Shortly after, before the developers announced the game was now being published (after improvements) by Bandai Namco Entertainment, an early access of Attractio, supporting Windows and already with plans for the Oculus Rift, was available: "GameCoder Studios has announced that its indie first-person puzzle title, Attractio, will be launching via early access on Thursday, 20th March."
+Shortly after, the developers announced the game was now being published (after improvements) by Bandai Namco Entertainment, an early access of Attractio, supporting Windows and already with plans for the Oculus Rift, was available: "GameCoder Studios has announced that its indie first-person puzzle title, Attractio, will be launching via early access on Thursday, 20th March."

 The music was composed by Novelli Jurado.
 He mixed electronic music with classical and tribal textures gathering a variety range of emotions.
 With this work he is the first latinamerican composer whose work was distributed worldwide by Japanese renown company Bandai-Namco for PlayStation 4, PlayStation Vita, and Steam.

+Attractio and Bandai Namco partnership (2015–2016)

+In 2015, GameCoder Studios presented a prototype of Attractio at a Sony industry event.
+The game's mechanics, based on gravity manipulation, secured a publishing deal with Bandai Namco Entertainment.
+This agreement marked a milestone for the regional industry, as Attractio became the first Latin American video game to be distributed globally by the Japanese publisher for PlayStation 4, PlayStation Vita, and PC.

+The game was released in January 2016.
+Critical reception was mixed; while outlets like Hardcore Gamer praised the complexity of its puzzles, other publications such as Destructoid criticized the narrative and production values.

 Reception

 Attractio has received mixed reviews from critics.

-Thomas Ella of Hardcore Gamer gave the game a 3.5 out of 5 saying, "There’s not a lot about Attractio to pull you in from a distance.
-It doesn’t look, sound or even feel that great.
+Thomas Ella of Hardcore Gamer gave the game a 3.5 out of 5 saying, "There's not a lot about Attractio to pull you in from a distance.
+It doesn't look, sound or even feel that great.
 Its story is obvious and uninteresting.
 Everything about it screams “knockoff” like a “ROLAX” watch, but don't be fooled: if you're a fiend for devious puzzles, Attractio is the real deal."
 Mitchell Saltzman from The Escapist rated the game a 3/5 saying, "Die-hard puzzle fans that are always on the lookout for ways to give their brain a workout may want to give Attractio a shot.
 Others may not be willing to look past the game's glaring surface flaws."